rikumomo0407/SDGS-Quiz/README.md

 3. Enter the answer number in the console screen.
 4. After 3 seconds, the next question will be displayed.
 5. After solving 17 questions, the program ends.

+※The answer number is the official number written in the upper left corner of the SDGS logo.
+You can find the details in the file goals_jp.txt included in the file, or in the comment out at the top of the Python program.
 </details>